Robotics BEng (Hons)

-Robotics is on the cusp of an exciting new era as robots become more intelligent and find applications in an ever more diverse range of industries including consumer and healthcare robotics.
-Our Robotics degree reflects recent software and hardware technological advances and exposes you to new, much sought-after skills and up-to-date areas of research.
+Robotics is on the cusp of an exciting new era as Robots become more intelligent and find applications in an ever more diverse range of industries including Consumer and Healthcare Robotics.

 According to a recent report, Robotics is the fastest growing industry in the world and is poised to become the largest in the next decade.
 We are in the midst of an increase in the pace of technological change and the changes in the coming decade will be a magnitude of order greater than anything that has gone before.
 A shift is about to take place that will forever change society; our ability to manufacture novel robots and new intelligent systems will both change the way we interact with technology and will allow technology to interact with us and our world in a far more nuanced way.